Written by Greg Ellifritz

 7) 10-10-10 Drill two handed from the ready (like #1) but use all of the 10 second time limit and focus on the best accuracy you can maintain.

 I like to end most of my shooting sessions by working on a drill that requires concentration and accuracy.
 When we shoot fast, we tend to get a little sloppier with our technique.
-I don’t want to end the day with a sloppy rep, so I make sure I slow down and fire my shots with all the accuracy and concentration I can muster.
+I don’t want to end the day with a sloppy rep, so I make sure I slow down and fire my final shots of the day with all the accuracy and concentration I can muster.